 Conclusion & Next Steps

+Now we can manage our prompts as configuration files, and get structured inference data from the gateway!
 As discussed, it’s helpful to manage prompts in a centralized way.
 With TensorZero’s approach, these prompts still live in your repository, which simplifies versioning, access control, GitOps, and more.
 This setup also let us easily benefit from more advanced features like A/B testing different prompts or fine-tuning a model.